yanganto/struct-patch/README.md

 - add attribute to patch struct
 - show option field behavior
 - show operators about patches
+- show example with serde crates, ex: `humantime_serde` for duration

 ## Features
 This crate also includes the following optional features: